 The accelerating capacity build-out is changing the power sector landscape.
-The often quoted "silver bullet" Wind and solar will contribute 24% of power supply by 2040 compared with of energy storage is of course an 7% today.
-Although the competitiveness is improving, there are practical enabler to greater renewables limitations to reaching a fuelmix comprised of 50% or greater share for solar and wind.
+Wind and solar will contribute 24% of power supply by 2040 compared with 7% today.
+Although the competitiveness is improving, there are practical limitations to reaching a fuelmix comprised of 50% or greater share for solar and wind.
 We see growth in energy storage to almost 600 GW.
 But without long-duration storage, on a much higher scale, high solar and wind yields negative prices and grid shape, design and stability issues.

-Where is value captured in 'zero carbon' economies when marginal power which typically can capture up to prices collapse?
+Where is value captured in 'zero carbon' economies when marginal power prices collapse?
 Can design change solve this?
 Possibly.
 Beyond capacity markets and auctions, value creation in renewables still doesn't look as remunerative as the best oil and gas developments.
-This may prompt an existential crisis for those seeking to generate comparable returns in new energy investments, although there are interesting opportunities emerging to balance and optimize the grid, in retail models for distributed generation and grid edge technologies.
+This may prompt an existential crisis for those seeking to generate comparable returns in new energy investments, although there are interesting opportunities emerging in retail models for distributed generation and grid edge technologies.

-The accelerating capacity build-out is changing the power sector landscape. to start seeing storage time-periods Wind and solar will contribute 24% of total global power supply by 2040 compared with 7% today.
+The accelerating capacity build-out is changing the power sector landscape.
+Wind and solar will contribute 24% of total global power supply by 2040 compared with 7% today.

-We are seeing annual capacity additions of the order of ~70GW per year for high solar and wind without that wind, and ~120GWdc per year for solar for the next few years.
+We are seeing annual capacity additions of the order of ~70GW per year for wind, and ~120GWdc per year for solar for the next few years.
 Reductions in costs for wind, solar and energy storage keep coming, although the rate of reductions in critical markets like APAC will continue to slow.